lecoueyl/weaverjs/README.md

 Run a series of sub-tasks to generate final CSS files.
 See `./gulpfile.babel.js` for reference.

-*Note: Each file on the root of `./src/styles` will be compiled to its own file in `./dist/styles`.*
+*Note: Each file on the root of `./src/styles` will be compiled into its own file in `./dist/styles`.*

 ### iotaCSS